ekene-e/algebraic-graph-matching/README.md

 by Edmonds (1965) for finding a maximum matching in a graph.
 This algorithm is implemented in the `edmonds_blossom.py` file.

-A nice resource for finding many matching algorithms is [Matching Algorithms Zoo](https://web.eecs.umich.edu/~pettie/matching/) by Seth Pettie.
+A nice resource for finding many matching algorithms is the [Matching Algorithms Zoo](https://web.eecs.umich.edu/~pettie/matching/) by Seth Pettie.